RyaWil/Ryan-WilsonFullStackBankingApplication/README.md

 npm start

-  The development server will run and the app will be opened on you localhost:3000
+  The development server will run and the app will be opened on your localhost:3000